Janne252/coh-replay-analyzer-discord-bot/readme.md

     - Maybe a bot command to include chat?
 - [ ] render map images with resource & strategic point icons overlay
     - This algorithm can be copied from https://github.com/Janne252/coh2-tactical-map-icons-renderer
+- [ ] Test with custom maps.
+If the Steam Workshop item id is present in the replay data somehow, we might be able to fetch the image from Steam (Open Graph meta tags).
+    - Owner of the map who uses a local copy likely won't have this data present, but it's a minor inconvenience.
+And it's known!

 # License
 [Zlib License](./LICENSE)